-- Suggested floor coverings include flooring tiles (quarry ceramic or vinyl,) vinyl safety flooring, Terrazzo, cast-in-situ resin flooring.
-It's advisable that the flooring is coved to aid cleaning.
+- Suggested floor coverings include flooring tiles, (quarry ceramic or vinyl), vinyl safety flooring, Terrazzo, cast-in-situ resin flooring.
+It's advisable that the flooring is covered to aid cleaning.

 - Suggested wall surfaces include washable painted plaster, Epoxy resin and similar coatings, ceramic tiles, stainless steel sheeting, PVC, GRP and other proprietary sheeting.

 - Suggested food contact surfaces include stainless steel, ceramic, food grade plastics.

 - Suggested ceiling surfaces include smooth washable painted plaster, direct fixed ceiling systems, suspended ceilings.

 Windows and other openings

 - All openings must be constructed to prevent the accumulation of dirt

 - Windows which can be opened to the outside environment must, where necessary, be fitted with insect-proof screens which can be easily removed for cleaning

 - Where open windows would result in the contamination of foodstuffs windows must remain closed

 - Doors must be easy to clean and where necessary disinfect.
 A variety of smooth impervious surfaces are available.
 A cleanable paint or sealed finish would comply.
 Unsealed wood does not comply.